SYK-08/nuttx/README.md

 # ENVIRONMENTS

   NuttX requires a POSIX development environment such as you would find under Linux or macOS.
-NuttX may also be installed and built on Windows system if you also provide such a POSIX development environment.
-Options for a POSIX development environment under Windows include:
+NuttX may also be installed and built on the Windows system if you also provide such a POSIX development environment.
+Options for a POSIX development environment under Windows includes:

   - An installation of Linux on a virtual machine (VM) in Windows.
 I have not been happy using a VM myself.
 I have had stability problems with